Thinking Spaces: The Improvisation Reading Group and Speaker Series

 The Improvisation Reading Group and Speaker Series, Thinking Spaces, considers the ways in which improvisation can provide us with new ways of thinking and acting.
-Throughout the year, this group organizes public talks and workshops, as well as reading sessions that may include music, performance, film, academic texts, fiction, etc., based around critical thinking on improvisation.
+Throughout the year, this group organizes public talks, workshops, special events, and concerts, as well as reading sessions that may include music, performance, film, academic texts, fiction, etc., based around critical thinking on improvisation.
 Readings are circulated in advance, and may also include short informal presentations by current IICSI students, artists or community groups.
-The current IICSI postdoctoral research fellow at the University of Guelph coordinates the group.

 This group is open to all—community members, faculty, and students.
 We welcome new participants at any time throughout the year.
 Please contact us for more information or to be added to our mailing list.

 Jan.
 18 (8 pm): College of Arts 50th Anniversary: A Night at the Museum

 Special programing by IICSI features local musical improvisers Ben Grossman (hurdy-gurdy), Kathryn Ladano (bass clarinet), and Reza Yazdanpanah (tar and setar) as part of a night of lively performances (Art Gallery of Guelph)

 Co-sponsored by the College of Arts and the Art Gallery of Guelph